great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not.

 To do so, we'll be accessing our success keys, as well as the result of our previously-calculated Metrics.
-For example, here is the definition of a `_validate` method to validate the results of our `column.custom_max` Metric against our success keys:
+For example, here is the definition of a `_validate(...)` method to validate the results of our `column.custom_max` Metric against our success keys:

 ```python file=../../../../tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_max_to_be_between_custom.py#L196-L231
 ```